HangX-Ma/fuzzy-logic-controller/README.md

 You can use _**P-FC**_ controller that combines _proportional controller_ with _fuzzy controller_.
 This will enhance the system response time and accuracy when input _error_ or _error rate_ high.

+> **NOTE:** Fuzzy control can make control more concise, but also make it slow.
+I use forward feedback in demo to increase the control speed!

 <div align="center">
     <img src="assets/fzc_design.svg" alt="Fuzzy logic controller design, HangX-Ma" width=600 />
     <br>